-Getting Your Temporary Visa or Permanent Visa in Mexico
+How to Get Your Temporary or Permanent Residency Visa for Mexico

-**This post has been updated with known 2023 requirements from the Mexican government but still retains our 4-year experience getting both the temporary and permanent visa.**
+**This post has been updated with 2025 financial requirements for residency from the Mexican government on getting both temporary and permanent visas.**

 Temporary vs Permanent Residency in Mexico

 To qualify for either temporary or permanent residency in Mexico, you must show that you can financially support yourself.
-These financial requirements increase every year.
-The requirements for permanent residency are a lot more, but after four years of temporary residency you automatically qualify for a permanent visa.
+These financial requirements increase every year, sometimes as much as 20%.
+If you can only qualify for a temporary visa, you automatically qualify for a permanent visa after four years.

-The minimum daily wage in Mexico, now known as Unidad de Medida y Actualización or UMA, increases every year and they use this formula to determine the financial requirements of foreigners entering the country.
+The minimum daily wage in Mexico, or MDW, increases every year and they use this formula to determine the financial requirements of foreigners entering the country.
+The MDW for 2025 is 278.80 pesos per day.

 Some consulates will require 12 months of financial statements, so be prepared.
 Income can be wages, a pension, or investment profits or a combination of these.
 Balances in cryptocurrency will not be accepted for either residency visa.